 Our emotions are like bubbles in the air that float and then pop from the trigger of an outside force.
 Our emotional body is one that holds on to pockets of unexpressed feelings and desires.
 The inability to express ourselves in a vulnerable, yet healthy manner, creates an imbalance to this structure.
 In order to heal, we are to create an open space to release a myriad of sensations which gravitate from emotions that have been left unattended.
 These internal disturbances create movements toward the actions that show up in our external lives.
 The driving force behind these reactions are stimulated by dormant pain and suffering.

 In Buddhism there is a concept called “Pristine Awareness.”
-There are 5 qualities to consider when examining our awareness according to this concept and we are going to use this example of practice to discover our own patterning:
+There are 5 qualities to consider when examining our awareness according to this concept.
+We going to use this example of practice to discover our own patterning:

 To know clearly